Secure Your Financial Future: Become a Cyprus Tax Resident with Non-Dom Status

 • Costs incurred for research and development – A higher deduction amounting to 120% of the expense is expected to be available soon.

-2. are not considered tax residents in any other state
+• Are not a tax resident in any other country.

 Other Tax advantages for individuals.